Groups, Orders, and Dynamics: A Non Left-Orderable Group, and More

-{\bf Proof.} If $\Gamma$ is such a group and admits a nontrivial, total preorder, then by Exercise \ref{preorders-orders}, there is a nontrivial quotient $\Gamma/H$ that is left-orderable.
+\begin{thm} {\em For $n \geq 3$, no torsion-free, finite-index subgroup of $\mathrm{SL}(n,\mathbb{Z})$ admits a total, nontrivial, left-invariant preorder.} \end{thm} {\bf Proof.} If $\Gamma$ is such a group and admits a nontrivial, total preorder, then by Exercise \ref{preorders-orders}, there is a nontrivial quotient $\Gamma/H$ that is left-orderable.
 Since $\Gamma$ is torsion-free, it has no nontrivial finite subgroup.
-Therefore, there are only two possible cases: either $H$ is trivial, in which case we contradict Theorem \ref{witte-SL}, or $\Gamma/H$ is finite and nontrivial, which is impossible as no nontrivial finite group admits a nontrivial, left-invariant preorder.
+Therefore, there are only two possible cases: either $H$ is trivial, in which case we contradict Theorem \ref{witte-SL}, or $\Gamma/H$ is finite and nontrivial, which is impossible, as no nontrivial finite group admits a nontrivial, left-invariant preorder.
 (Indeed, if $f \succ id$ for such a preorder, then $f^n \succ id$ for all $n \in \mathbb{N}$.) $ \square$

 \vsp\vsp\vsp